b3yond/solidarityGame/CONCEPT.md

 * Tailor: refine mushrooms to cloth, puzzle it to more and more complicated clothing
 * Build: constructing buildings for private space or public usage
 * Bank robber: attack banks to steal money for projects to use
-* Distribute Flyers: stand in the city and give flyers to people
+* Distribute Flyers: walk through the city and give flyers to people

 ### Crime

 Police control whether crime happens and pursue the perpetrators.
 People can also point out crime and get a small reward.

 * Shoplifting
 * Squatting